dtonhofer/minizinc_experiments/building_minizinc/building_gecode.md

 - Humdinger PDF ["Modeling and programming with Gecode"](http://www.gecode.org/doc-latest/MPG.pdf ) by Christian Schulte, Guido Tack and
   Mikael Z. Lagerkvist.
 (578 pages)

-## Need to compile Gecode before the MiniZinc compiler
+**You need to compile Gecode before libminizinc**

-The compilation process of the MiniZinc compiler (aka. "libminizinc"?) wants to use some files of Gecode, so you have to build Gecode _first_.
+The compilation process of the MiniZinc compiler and libraries (aka. "libminizinc") wants to use some files of Gecode, so you have to build Gecode _first_.

 ## Getting Gecode